pavanraocr/Stock-Watcher/README.md

 =============

 # **Overview**
 Android application that is capable of tracking the change in stock price of different companies.
-User can add or delete any company.
-There is a swipe refresh feature which will update all the values of montiored stocks.
-It is visually apealing as the color of stocks change based on direction of the change in respective stocks.
-If there is an increase in the value of stocks it turns green and if the stock price of a particular company is droping then it turns red along with a change in the direction of an arrow head.
+The user can add or delete any company.
+There is a swipe refresh feature which will update all the values of monitored stocks.
+It is visually appealing as the color of stocks changes based on the direction of the change in respective stocks.
+If there is an increase in the value of stocks it turns green and if the stock price of a particular company is dropping then it turns red along with a change in the direction of an arrowhead.

 # **Requirements**
 * Android OS Lollipop or higher